RioFairhall/collection_datatype--Learn_Python_with_Practical_approach/README.md

 dictionary	->	Ordered, 	  changable	      & Not allow Duplicate items

-set 	      ->	Unordered, 	not changable	  & Not allow Duplicate items
+set 	      ->	Unordered, 	changable	  & Not allow Duplicate items

 # Note
 note: dictionary retains insertion order from Python 3.7 onwards only but, prior to Python3.7 they are unordered